bbenedict/bbenedict/README.md

 Coming soon...

-### 100 days of code 2021
+### Sort of 100 days of projects but not relaly 100 days

-I'm going to do the infamous 100 days of code.
+I'm going to do something along the lines of the 100 days of code project.
+But instead of coding a single project, and I going to try out different things like development enviroments, technologies and training materials.
+So maybe I should call it 100 days of learning something technical.

 These are my areas of focus

 * ML/AI
   * Coursera ML/AI courses